 This course gives you the flexibility to decide on the timing and pace of your learning experience.
-However we will provide you with recommendations for you to take as much as possible from this course.
+However, we will provide you with recommendations on how you can get as much value as possible from this course.

-Your schedule: We will provide you a course schedule including voluntary and mandatory deadlines.
-The course schedule serves as a guideline for your personal learning schedule and will help you complete the programme within the given time frame.
+Your schedule: We will provide you with a course schedule including voluntary and mandatory deadlines.
+The course schedule serves as a guideline for your personal learning journey and will help you complete the programme within the available timeframe.

 Exercises: Even though the exercises in the script are not mandatory we strongly advise that you use them as an opportunity to check your knowledge and to prepare for the final exam.